privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 ## Third-party CAs: vouching, delegated

-The matrix above places third-party CAs at medium, and at launch that will be the whole story.
-The roadmap goes one step further: under contract, we can promote a third-party CA to the same trust level as the first-party Yivi CA. The reasoning follows directly from the vouching model.
+The matrix above shows third-party CAs conferring medium or high.
+At launch, medium will be the whole story; the high option is the roadmap step: under contract, we can promote a third-party CA to the same trust level as the first-party Yivi CA. The reasoning follows directly from the vouching model.
 A CA's level is the level of its onboarding bar.
 If a CA contractually vets its subjects to the same standard as Yivi's own onboarding, and accepts liability for it, then trusting its certificates at high *is* Yivi vouching, delegated.
 A CA with a lighter regime stays at medium.

 That promotion does not travel through the trust list.
 A LoTE names organisations, not certificate authorities, so there is nothing on it that could carry a CA. CA-level trust is the build-time question from earlier: the promotion lives in the wallet's pinned anchor set, where each anchored root carries the level its certificates confer.